-So it is known that perhaps the toughest part about graduation is landing a job that allows one to execute one's field of study.
-According to studies perfomed by Forbes Magazine, 75% of hiring managers surveyed believe Millenials show up to an interview under dressed.
+Perhaps the toughest part about graduation is landing a job that allows one to execute one's field of study.
+According to studies perfomed by Forbes Magazine, 75% of hiring managers surveyed believe millennials show up to an interview under dressed.

 I’ve always been a bit of a rule breaker (more about that here), and although I believe children need guidance and limits, my slightly rebellious spirit has definitely influenced my parenting style.

 I am the parent who, when a craft project is handed out at a library storytime, steps back and lets my child get to work (stepping in only when the entire contents of an Elmer’s Glue bottle is about to be spilled onto the floor).

 Does this mean I have a collection of abstract, purple paper panda bears at home?
 Yes -- absolutely.